flutter/website/assets-and-images.md

 ## Working with assets

-Your application can access its assets through as [AssetBundle](http://docs.flutter.io/flutter/services/AssetBundle-class.html).
+Your application can access its assets through an [AssetBundle](http://docs.flutter.io/flutter/services/AssetBundle-class.html).
 The two main methods on an asset bundle allow you to load a string (`loadString`) or an image (`loadImage`) out of the bundle, given a logical key.